-- 2) Entry of an Order that the same Online Marketplace Platforms shall disable the Defendant Internet Stores and make them inactive and untransferable; - 3) Entry of an Order that, upon Plaintiff's request, those in privity with Defendants and those with notice of the injunction, including any online marketplaces such as iOffer, Fruugo,

-Amazon and Temu and any related entities, social media platforms, Facebook, YouTube, LinkedIn, Twitter, Internet search engines such as Google, Bing and Yahoo, web hosts for the Defendant Internet Stores, and Online Marketplace Platforms shall:

-- a. disable and cease providing services for any accounts through which Defendants engage in the sale of counterfeit products using Plaintiff's Trademarks, including any accounts associated with the Defendants listed in Schedule A; - b. disable and cease displaying any advertisements used by or associated with Defendants in connection with the sale of counterfeit products using Plaintiff's Trademarks; and - c. take all steps necessary to prevent links to the Defendant Internet Stores identified in Schedule A from displaying in search results, including, but not limited to, removing links to the Defendant Internet Stores from any search index;
+- g. using, linking to, transferring, selling, exercising control over, or otherwise owning the Online Marketplace Accounts or any other online marketplace account that is being used to sell or is the means by which Defendants could continue to sell counterfeit products; and - h. operating and/or hosting websites registered or operated by Defendants that are involved with the distribution, marketing, advertising, offering for sale, or sale of any product bearing Plaintiff's Trademarks or any reproduction, counterfeit copy or colorable imitation thereof that is not a genuine product or is not authorized by Plaintiff to be sold in connection with its Trademarks; - 2) Entry of an Order that, the same online marketplace platforms shall disable the Defendant Internet Stores and make them inactive and untransferable; - 3) Entry of an Order that, upon Plaintiff's request, those in privity with Defendants and those with notice of the injunction, including any online marketplaces such as iOffer, eBay, PayPal, Wish, Amazon, Alipay and Temu and any related entities, social media platforms, Facebook, YouTube, LinkedIn, Twitter, Internet search engines such as Google, Bing and Yahoo, web hosts for the Defendant Internet Stores and online marketplace platforms shall: - a. disable and cease providing services for any accounts through which Defendants engage in the sale of counterfeit products using Plaintiff's Trademarks, including any accounts associated with the Defendants listed in Schedule A; - b. disable and cease displaying any advertisements used by or associated with Defendants in connection with the sale of counterfeit products using Plaintiff's Trademarks; and

-4) That Defendants account for and pay to Plaintiff all profits realized by Defendants by reason of Defendants' unlawful acts herein alleged, and that the amount of damages for infringement of Plaintiff's Trademarks are increased by a sum not exceeding three times the amount thereof as provided by 15 U.S.C. § 1117;

-5) In the alternative, Plaintiff is awarded statutory damages pursuant to 15 U.S.C. § 1117(c) of not less than \$1,000 and not more than \$2,000,000 for each and every use of its trademarks;

-6) That Plaintiff is awarded its reasonable attorneys' fees and costs; and

-7) Award any and all other relief that this Court deems just and proper.
+- c. take all steps necessary to prevent links to the Defendant Internet Stores identified in Schedule A from displaying in search results, including, but not limited to, removing links to the Defendant Internet Stores from any search index; - 5) That Defendants account for and pay to Plaintiff all profits realized by Defendants by reason of Defendants' unlawful acts herein alleged, and that the amount of damages for infringement of Plaintiff's Trademarks are increased by a sum not exceeding three times the amount thereof as provided by 15 U.S.C. § 1117; - 6) In the alternative, Plaintiff is awarded statutory damages pursuant to 15 U.S.C. § 1117(c) of not less than \$1,000 and not more than \$2,000,000 for each and every use of its trademarks; - 7) That Plaintiff is awarded its reasonable attorneys' fees and costs; and - 8) Award any and all other relief that this Court deems just and proper.

-Dated: October 16, 2023
+Dated: April 24, 2024